ashley-christensen/grocier-mini-app/README.md

 # Getting Started with Create React App

-// Practice building a simple grocery list app -- focus not on styling as much as pure understanding React, components + clear/remove/alert functionalities
+// Practice React with simple grocery list app -- focus not on styling as much as pure understanding React, components + clear/remove/alert functionalities